 Genetic testing has become increasingly available for direct purchase by consumers, generally over the internet, often without the involvement of a health care provider and for increasingly complex and common diseases (e.g., cancer).
-As FDA has historically exercised enforcement discretion over LDTs-and because many DTC genetic tests are LDTs-DTC genetic test companies had generally operated under the assumption that regulatory requirements pertaining to LDT DTC genetic tests were not actively being enforced by the FDA.
+As FDA has historically exercised enforcement discretion over LDTs-and because many DTC genetic tests are LDTs-DTC genetic test companies had generally understood that regulatory requirements pertaining to LDT DTC genetic tests were not actively being enforced by the FDA.
 Notably, however, the FDA stated in its 2014 draft guidance that "FDA generally does not exercise enforcement discretion for [DTC] tests regardless of whether they meet the definition of an LDT provided in this guidance."

-In the past several years, FDA has begun to enforce the regulation of certain DTC genetic tests.
+Over past years, FDA has begun to enforce the regulation of certain DTC genetic tests.
 In November 2013, FDA sent a warning letter to 23andMe instructing the company to discontinue marketing of its Personal Genome Service (PGS) test until it received FDA clearance for this test.
 Again in late 2015, FDA sent letters to companies marketing DTC genetic tests without FDA clearance (e.g., Pathway Genomics, Inc.).
 These actions indicated that FDA is taking steps to enforce regulatory requirements-and specifically, premarket review-for DTC genetic tests that the agency considers to be higher risk.

-Alongside these actions, FDA has also authorized for marketing some specific DTC genetic tests, in a reflection of evolution in both DTC genetic tests themselves and FDA oversight of these tests.
-In 2015, FDA cleared a 23andMe test for carrier status for Bloom Syndrome, prompting the agency to consider DTC genetic testing for carrier status more broadly.
-In late 2015, FDA announced in the Federal Register its "intent to exempt from the premarket notification requirements autosomal recessive carrier screening gene mutation detection systems, subject to certain limitations."
+Alongside these actions, FDA has authorized for marketing some specific DTC genetic tests, reflecting evolution in both DTC genetic tests and FDA oversight of these tests.
+In 2015, FDA cleared a 23andMe PGS Carrier Screening Test for Bloom Syndrome, and in late 2017, FDA provided in the Federal Register its "final determination for autosomal recessive carrier screening gene mutation detection system devices by exempting this type of device from premarket notification requirements, subject to certain limitations."
 In April 2017, FDA cleared the first DTC genetic test that provides information about the risk of developing disease.
 This test, 23andMe's PGS Genetic Health Risk, provides consumers information about their likelihood of manifesting 10 diseases or conditions (e.g., Celiac Disease).
 Since then, FDA has cleared additional tests developed by 23andMe that assess the risk of developing a disease or condition.